 Wavelength

-Check that the mask offers the specific type of light (such as red or blue light) that suits your skin needs.
+Check that the mask or panel offers the specific type of light (such as red or blue light) that suits your skin needs.
 Red light is typically used for anti-aging, collagen production, and inflammation, while blue light targets acne-causing bacteria.
 Check the wavelength range.
 Red light is most effective at 630-660 nm, and blue light at around 400-470 nm.
 Near-infrared wavelengths closer to 800 nm are commonly used as they offer a balance between effective skin penetration without the risk of tissue damage that might happen with higher wavelengths.

 FDA Approval

-Check if the mask is FDA-cleared as the market has a wide range of light therapy masks, and not all may meet the same standards of quality and safety.
+Check if the mask or panel is FDA-cleared as the market has a wide range of light therapy masks, and not all may meet the same standards of quality and safety.
 Using a mask that is FDA-cleared can give you some peace of mind regarding its safety.

 Treatment Time